Did you know that there are plants that repel mosquitoes naturally?

 The best thing about Ageratum is that it is low maintenance and easy to grow.
 It prefers full sun or partial shade and can grow in well-drained soil.

-The plant blooms throughout the summer and can reach a height of up to 2 feet.
+The plant blooms throughout the summer and can reach up to 2 feet.

-Not only does Ageratum repel mosquitoes, but it also attracts beneficial insects such as butterflies and bees.
-This makes it an excellent addition to any garden or outdoor space.
+Ageratum repels mosquitoes and attracts beneficial insects such as butterflies and bees, making it an excellent addition to any garden or outdoor space.

 14. Lemon Geranium

-Another excellent mosquito repellent is the lemon geranium.
-This plant has a citrusy scent that deters mosquitoes and other insects from approaching it.
+Another excellent mosquito repellent is lemon geranium.
+This plant’s citrusy scent deters mosquitoes and other insects from approaching it.

 Lemon geranium can be grown indoors or outdoors in pots and thrives in warm and sunny conditions.

-The lemon geranium is not only a mosquito repellent but also has many other benefits.
+The lemon geranium is a mosquito repellent and has many other benefits.

-You can use it to treat minor skin irritations, and it has antiseptic properties that help fight against bacteria.
+It can treat minor skin irritations and has antiseptic properties that help fight bacteria.

 To use lemon geranium as a mosquito repellent, you can crush the leaves and rub them on your skin or place a few leaves around your outdoor living space.